mmseng/code-compendium/README.md

 ---

 ### Generalized topics which I have at least some experience with, but which don't represent specific code projects
-- Misc gathering, reporting, and manipulation of MECM data
+- Misc gathering, reporting, and manipulation of AD, MECM, LENS, and IPAM data
-- Misc gathering, reporting, and manipulation of AD data
+- Using custom GUI input prompts and logic at the beginning of an MECM task sequence
-- Misc gathering, reporting, and manipulation of LENS data
+- Kicking off custom scripts after an MECM task sequence has finished and rebooted, to do things that cannot be done during a TS
-- Misc gathering, reporting, and manipulation of IPAM data
+- Automation of AMT commands to endpoints via Intel's IntelvPro Powershell module
-- Quick functions for various handy administrative tasks, such as mass asynchronous pinging, recording ping responses over time, polling user's homedirectory for quota and other stats
+- Quick functions for various handy, quick and dirty administrative tasks
 - Customization of Powershell profile, with automatic import of various modules, such as those mentioned above
 - General practice of thorough process logging for scripts for easy troubleshooting and review

 ## Notes
 - By mseng3